KalevRK/kosmoselaev/README.md

 A top-down shmup written in JavaScript.

 Development Critical Path
-X - Setup index.html page
+- Setup index.html page - COMPLETE
-X - Create the game board
-- Create the game loop
+- Create the game screen - COMPLETE
-- Create the player
+- Create the player - COMPLETE
 - Move and Fire based on keyboard events
 - Create enemies
 - Move the enemies towards the player